Geoff Ball: The Inventor of the VIBRANT SOUNDBRIDGE

 MB: Why did you want to develop a new type of hearing implant?

-MB: How did you actually go about developing a middle-ear implant?
+MB: How did you actually go about developing a middle ear implant?

 MB: What is it like to have invented the implant that enables you to hear?

 GB: I was implanted with one of the first clinical trial units, which meant that it was only supposed to be for the clinical trial.
-The fact that it is still working, and has worked so well for so many years, is amazing.
+The fact that it is still working and has worked so well for so many years is amazing.

-It is humbling to me because I know how much hard trial-and-error effort went into it, and I am happy to be part of it.
 And I mean only one part of it, because there have been hundreds of researchers, doctors, business experts, regulatory specialists, and clinical support staff who have made this happen.
 No one person could ever have done it all.

 GB: It’s because the newest SOUNDBRIDGE implant has some new improvements that I wanted to try out.
 One is that it is now “MR conditional,” which is regulatory language meaning it can go through 1.5 Tesla MRI.
-And we also invented a newer attachment method, where the FMT connects to my middle ear bones, and I really wanted to hear how it compared to the other method.
+And we also invented a newer attachment method where the FMT connects to my middle ear bones, and I really wanted to hear how it compared to the other method.

 Thanks, Geoff!